Bernardo-MG/spring-ws-ldap-security-example/src/site/markdown/index.md

 docker-compose -f docker/docker-compose.yml up
 ```

+And the web service be available at [http://localhost:8080/](http://localhost:8080/).

 ## Requests with Postman

-Import `src/test/resources/LDAP.postman_collection.json` to get queries for all the operations including authentication.
+To make things easier import `src/test/resources/LDAP.postman_collection.json` into Postman.
+It includes all the queries needed to test the project.

 ## Users